jimshowalter/architecture-enforcer/README.md

 ## Caveats ##

 It's possible this tool can miss some dependencies.

-For example, pf-CDA determines dependencies from bytecode, and static constants are known to be inlined without any "backpointer" to the defining class.
+For example, pf-CDA determines dependencies from bytecode, and static constants are inlined in bytecode without any "backpointer" to the defining class.

 In addition, the reflection-based references, being entered manually, are only as good as your team's ability to find them all.